-One tip from experience.
-Next time I am using these mason jar shakers for my “shakeable” toppings.
+One tip from experience: I definitely recommend using some sort of shaker for my “shake-able toppings”.
+Like these these mason jar shakers.
 The open jars were a little messy.

-This “cookies ‘n cream” mix is always a favorite. (finely crushed chocolate sandwich cookies and white chocolate chips.)
+Yum… This “cookies ‘n cream” mix is always a favorite.
+(To make it, just mix finely crushed chocolate sandwich cookies and white chocolate chips.)

 3. Decide how to serve the popcorn. ( popcorn bar serving ideas )